Competitive Mathematics — Factorization

 Definition

-Here is some examples of factorizations:
+Here are some examples of factorizations:

 $$